 A Defense of the National Environmental Policy Act

-Kevin DeLeon writes an article to introduce the issue brief, first recounting the story of an attack by President Donald Trump on the effect of NEPA for infrastructure developments.
-Here's DeLeon's defense of NEPA, and the premise for the brief:
+Kevin DeGood writes an article to introduce the issue brief, first recounting the story of an attack by President Donald Trump on the effect of NEPA for infrastructure developments.
+Here's DeGood's defense of NEPA, and the premise for the brief: